The Animal Welfare Society in Stellenbosch (AWSS) are working hard to eradicate poor welfare, disease, and suffering among cats and dogs.

 South Africa

-Pet over-population is a serious problem throughout South Africa
+Pet over-population is a serious problem throughout South Africa - particularly in

-- particularly in poorer communities, like Stellenbosch.
-A lack
+poorer communities, like Stellenbosch.
+A lack of resources and funding for animal

-over-breeding and an increase in the spread of fatal diseases
+welfare has resulted in over-breeding and an increase in the spread of fatal

-shared between animals and people, like rabies.
+diseases shared between animals and people, like rabies.

-The Animal Welfare Society Stellenbosch (AWSS) plays a crucial
+The Animal Welfare Society Stellenbosch (AWSS) plays a crucial role in helping

-role in helping control the pet population and preventing
+control the pet population and preventing disease and suffering through vaccination

-neutering.
+and safe, humane neutering.
 Their essential community outreach clinics bring

-much-needed relief to less fortunate pet owners and their pets -
+much-needed relief to less fortunate pet owners and their pets - providing food,

-providing food, resources, veterinary care, and wellbeing
+resources, veterinary care, and wellbeing support.

-A person’s pet is often their best friend, and without them,
+A person’s pet is often their best friend, and without them, life wouldn’t be worth

-life wouldn’t be worth living.
-And the biggest need for pets is
+living.
+And the biggest need for pets is human companionship - they don't need a

-luxury.
+fancy home or a life of luxury.
 But each day is a struggle for so many pet owners in

-parts of South Africa and there are few resources for their
+parts of South Africa and there are few resources for their animals.
+Primary

-AWSS make the lives of pets a little easier and healthier!
+veterinary healthcare and pet care packs from AWSS make the lives of pets a little

 We made our first donations to AWSS in 2022.
 The Edgard & Cooper Foundation pledge will help reduce the number of unwanted and neglected animals, and support owners who need a helping hand.